PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/description.md

 - **Double-precision (64-bit)**: Provides extended precision using the same IEEE 754 format but with increased range and precision.

-Floating-point formats are essential for applications requiring high accuracy in mathematical calculations, such as scientific simulations, graphics rendering, and financial modeling.
+Floating-Point formats are essential for applications requiring high accuracy in mathematical calculations, such as scientific simulations, graphics rendering, and financial modeling.

 Vector data formats in RISC-V facilitate SIMD (Single Instruction, Multiple Data) operations for parallel processing: